-The absence of validated diagnostic markers that specify SRNS from SSNS in clinical practice, where a "one-size fits all" approach is routinely adopted, dhia pharma@yahoo.com.
+The absence of validated diagnostic markers that specify SRNS from SSNS in clinical practice, where a "one-size fits all" approach is routinely adopted, creates a dire need for a biomarker test (preferably a non-invasive one) to help in the identification of SRNS.The availability of a test that offers further insight into the likely responsiveness of a patient to a particular regimen can aid the physicians to tailor the therapeutic plan for the better care of that patient.
+The management strategy can be significantly improved by prompting the earlier

-^{}Correspondent Author: Dept. of Clin.
-Pharm.
-University of Kufa alim.abdalridha@uokufa.edu.iq, Dept. of Clin.
-Pharm.
-University of Baghdad creates a dire need for a biomarker test (preferably a non-invasive one) to help identify SRNS.
-The availability of a test that offers further insight into the likely responsiveness of a patient to a particular regimen can aid physicians in tailoring the therapeutic plan for better patient care.
-The management strategy can be significantly improved by initiating immunosuppressant alternatives and preventing unnecessary exposure to long-term high-dose steroid regimens(20).
+Received: Jan.
+2023 Revised: June 2023 Accepted: Jul, 2023 Published: Oct.2023 initiation of immunosuppressant alternatives and preventing unnecessary exposure to long-term high-dose steroid regimens(20).